 You want to hit each muscle group at least twice every seven days, which you can do with both whole body workouts and split training routines.

 However, if you want to hit each muscle group twice a week, you can do that with just two full-body workouts.
-A split routine, on the other hand, requires at least four.
+A split routine, on the other hand, requires at least three.

 If time constraints mean you can make it to the gym on a consistent basis 2-3 days a week, then go with a full-body workout.
 But if you’re able to train 4-6 days a week, then some kind of split routine will likely give you better results.